 The goal of the Business Management major is to prepare students for managerial careers in a wide range of for-profit and not-for-profit organizations.
 The major emphasizes the human dimensions of business management and teaches students how to apply theoretical concepts to the solution of real world problems.
 In addition to completing the required business management courses, students may focus on specific areas of interest through their choice of business management electives.

 Coordinator: David Anstett, M.B.A.

-The student completing the Management major will be able to:
+The student completing the Business Management major will be able to:

-This concentration requires 15 credits from the following courses in the School of Health Sciences: HSC 2203 U.S. Healthcare System (4 credits); HIM 2110 Concepts and principles of Health Information Management (2 credits); HIM 2111 Health Information Management Technologies in Practice (2 credits); HIM 3132 Medicolegal Issues (4 credits); HIM 4222 Clinical Data Management (3 credits).
-Candidates for the program must earn a minimum GPA of 3.0 through their first two years (60 credits) of college.
+This concentration requires 15 credits from the following courses in the School of Health Sciences: HSC 2203 U.S. Healthcare System (4 credits), HIM 2110 Concepts and principles of Health Information Management (2 credits), HIM 2111 Health Information Management Technologies in Practice (2 credits), HIM 3132 Medicolegal Issues (4 credits), HIM 4222 Clinical Data Management (3 credits).